 | Plan B | Prepare 2 substitutes capable of playing in your category without exceeding ELO thresholds. |

-Most matches are played in one set up to 9 games (tie-break if 8-8), with advantage scoring (no ‘golden point’).
-However: in WD400, WD500, and MD700, the format switches to best of three sets with a super tie-break in the third.
+Most matches are played in one set up to 9 games (tiebreak if 8-8), with deuce/advantage (no ‘golden point’).
+But beware: in WD400, WD500, and MD700, the format changes to best of three sets with a super tiebreak in the third.
 Over a season, this difference changes physical management, bench depth, and sometimes how you line up your players.

-The rules require teams to be entered before each series, then results to be entered on time.
-The interclub manager/referee of the host club must check the consistency between the scoresheet and the players present.
-And most importantly: results must be entered on the same day, by Monday midnight at the latest, otherwise you risk penalties as per the rules.
-In short: designate a ‘tablet/phone’ contact person as seriously as you would your right-side player.
+The rules require team encoding before each series, then results encoding within the deadlines.
+The host club’s interclub manager/referee must check the consistency between the scoresheet and the players present.
+And most importantly: results must be encoded on the same day, by Monday midnight at the latest, otherwise you risk sanctions provided for in the rules.
+In short: plan for a “tablet/phone” contact person as seriously as your right-side player.

 - Arrive with your lineups ready (at least for the first series).

-- Check licenses and eligibility before validating a rotation.
+- Check licences and eligibility before validating a rotation.

-- Enter the results and finalize the match sheet at the end of the match.
+- Encode the results and finalize the match sheet at the end of the match.

-The surprising detail: the ‘interclub match day’ in case of postponement
+The surprising detail: the “interclub day” in case of postponement.

 In case of postponement, the match remains linked to its scheduled date.
-And for certain categories (MD100 and WD50), matches played on Friday are considered part of the same ‘interclub match day’ as those of the corresponding weekend.
-Consequently: a player can find themselves ineligible without realizing it, simply because they have already played on that same official day.
-Integrate this into your squad management starting in February.
+And for certain categories (MD100 and WD50), matches played on Friday are considered part of the same ‘interclub day’ as those on the corresponding weekend.
+Result: a player can find themselves ineligible without realizing it, simply because they have already played on that same official day.
+This should be integrated into your squad management from February.

 Key takeaways